saetar/Cognition-Final-Project/README.md

 num_topics: int greater than 1. recommended ~10

-num_training_iterations: positive int. recommended range 25-125
+num_iterations: positive int. recommended range 25-125

 passing in this alone will create an LDA model, but will not display anything. to display information about the results of the model, can also add after the required arguments to the commandline: